andrewdwooten/ps-code-challenge/script_confirmations.md

       - Ensured no false values in test_result column

   - place_with_max_chairs
-      - I honestly couldn't come up with a great way to reliably test this.
+      - I honestly couldn't come up with a great way to reliably check this.
       - SELECT name, number_of_chairs, post_code FROM street_cafes ORDER BY post_code;
       - SELECT place_with_max_chairs, max_chairs, post_code FROM street_cafe_by_post;
       - No pun, spot checked.